Safety and Efficacy

 Findings

-• No statistically significant relationship was found between fetal abnormalities and first trimester use of the combination of doxylamine succinate and pyridoxine hydrochloride ± dicyclomine hydrochloride5, 7
+• No statistically significant relationship was found between fetal abnormalities and first trimester use of the combination of doxylamine succinate and pyridoxine hydrochloride ± dicyclomine hydrochloride*1,8

-• No differences were found in separate analyses for cardiac defects, limb defects, oral clefts or genital tract malformations5, 7
+• No differences were found in separate analyses for cardiac defects, limb defects, oral clefts or genital tract malformations1,8

-Because doxylamine is present in certain over-the-counter (OTC) products, such as one of five different formulations of a popular sleep aid, some of your patients may be under the impression that these products can effectively treat NVP.
-However, four of the other five versions of this OTC brand use different ingredients such as diphenhydramine, acetaminophen and melatonin.3
+Because doxylamine is present in certain over-the-counter (OTC) products, such as a popular sleep aid, some of your patients may be under the impression that these products can effectively treat NVP.

 Furthermore, these products:

-• Do not have the critical immediate action combined with delayed-release properties
+• Do not have the critical immediate action combined with extended-release properties

-• Are not labeled for use during pregnancy and are not indicated for the treatment of NVP when conservative management fails
+• Are not labeled for use throughout pregnancy and are not indicated for the treatment of NVP when conservative management fails

-• Are not available at the correct dosage and require the tablets to be manipulated (split) by the patient5
+• Are not available at the correct dosage and require the tablets to be manipulated (split) by the patient

 Remember, no single FDA-approved OTC product has ever been tested for safety or effectiveness in treating NVP.